 '''

 $pragma aux sym far

-or

-$pragma aux sym near or
+$pragma aux sym near

 $pragma aux sym = in_line

-in_line ::= { const | "asm" | (float fpinst) } '''
+in_line ::= { const | "asm" | (float fpinst) }

 '''

-where description:

 '''

+where

+description:

+is a subprogram name.

-const is a valid FORTRAN 77 hexadecimal constant.
+is a valid FORTRAN 77 hexadecimal constant.

-fpinst
+const

+'''

-is a sequence of bytes that forms a valid 80x87 instruction.
+fpinst is a sequence of bytes that forms a valid 80x87 instruction.
 The keyword float must precede fpinst so that special fixups are applied to the 80x87 instruction.

-asm

-is an assembly language instruction or directive.
+asm is an assembly language instruction or directive.